This expert is no longer a staff member at The Heritage Foundation.

 Prior to joining the Trump administration, Carr prosecuted violent felony crimes for more than a decade as a deputy district attorney for Los Angeles County.
 He is also an officer in the U.S. Army Reserve and has received multiple awards for his two decades of military service.
 In 2003-04, he spent nearly a year deployed in Iraq.

-As a visiting fellow, Carr will handle a host of responsibilities, including representing Heritage’s Thatcher Center for Freedom in carrying out the organization’s “Initiative on Antisemitism,” organizing and hosting public and private events on antisemitism, and engaging with the House and Senate Bipartisan Task Forces for Combatting Antisemitism to support constructive efforts to highlight the problem of antisemitism and combat it.
+As a visiting fellow, Carr handled a host of responsibilities, including representing Heritage’s Thatcher Center for Freedom in carrying out the organization’s “Initiative on Antisemitism,” organizing and hosting public and private events on antisemitism, and engaging with the House and Senate Bipartisan Task Forces for Combatting Antisemitism to support constructive efforts to highlight the problem of antisemitism and combat it.